paytonagreen/course-notes/intermediate-typescript/extends.md

 The sentence that I find snaps things best into place for me is:

 ```
-The `extends` keyword means 'meets or extends the constraints of'.
+The `extends` keyword means 'meets or exceeds the constraints of'.
 ```

 Here are a couple of example thought-frames that help keep my understanding snapped in: